 Keywords: horse, melanoma, Oncept, vaccine, ocular Introduction

 Melanomas are common tumours in grey horses and the proportion of horses affected has been reported to increase linearly with increasing age (MacKay, 2019).
-Most equine melanomas exhibit benign behaviour displaying rare mitotic figures, marked pigmentation and ambiguous cellular atypia (Fleury et al., 2000).
-Frequent reported predilection sites are
+Most equine melanomas exhibit benign behaviour, displaying rare mitotic figures, marked pigmentation and ambiguous cellular atypia (Fleury et al., 2000).
+Frequently reported predilection sites

-the perianal region, prepuce and penis, the lips, the eyelids and around the parotid salivary glands (Fleury et al., 2000; MacKay, 2019)
+include the perianal area , prepuce and penis, the lips, the eyelids and invasion of the parotid salivary glands (Fleury et al., 2000; MacKay, 2019)

 Melanocytic tumours involving the eye, adnexa or orbital tissues are uncommon and most frequently involve the periocular skin (Myrna and Sheridan, 2019).
 Intraocular masses are rare, and generally occur concurrently with cutaneous melanomas (Myrna and Sheridan, 2019).
 Whilst some can be static or slow growing, masses which contact the cornea have the potential to cause corneal oedema, with secondary keratitis, uveitis and recurrent ulceration.
 Glaucoma may also develop if the irideocorneal angle becomes obstructed (Myrna and Sheridan, 2019).
 Enucleation is curative but invasive, and not preferred in cases of bilateral ocular pathology.
 Sector iridectomy has also been successfully reported, but carries a high risk of intra-operative complications such as haemorrhage or incomplete excision, which leaves a high potential for regrowth (Scotty et al., 2008).

 There are no medical treatment options with proven efficacy for intraocular melanomas.
 A xenogenic DNA vaccine encoding human tyrosinase1 is licensed for treatment canine oral melanoma.
 Equine tyrosinase shares 90% homology to human, and is over-expressed in melanomas (Phillips et al., 2012).
-The treatment concept relies on the vaccines ability to induce tyrosinase-specific immunoreactivity against the melanoma tumour cells (Lembcke et al., 2012).
+The treatment concept relies on the vaccine’s ability to induce tyrosinase-specific immunoreactivity against the melanoma tumour cells (Lembcke et al., 2012).
 This has received attention as a non-invasive adjunct or alternative to surgical excision of cutaneous melanoma.
-One recent study compared melanoma growth between a group of vaccinated and unvaccinated horses using a linear mixed model, and found no significant increase in tumour volumes in the vaccinated group
+One recent study compared melanoma growth between a group of vaccinated and unvaccinated horses using a linear mixed model, and found no significant increase in tumour volumes in the vaccinated group over a median period of 231 days, compared to the unvaccinated group where significant

-1Oncept; Merial

-over a median period of 231 days, compared to the unvaccinated group where significant

 expansion of tumour volume was seen (Echelmeyer, J., 2019).
 The recommended course consists of four injections at two-week intervals, followed by six monthly booster injections, delivered via a needle-free injection device (Phillips et al., 2011).
 This case series is the first to report the use of the vaccine in horses with intra-ocular melanoma and provides preliminary evidence regarding its utility as an alternative to surgical excision.